Breword/tmux/Contributing.md

 - source-file should allow - for stdin like load-buffer.

-- It would be better if disabling a menu item was a property of the item (for example a leading - disables the item), rather than just sticking #[dim] in there.
-Then disabled items could be not highlighted at all.

 ### Medium things

 - It would be nice to have a flag for new/neww to open a number of panes at